MSc Marketing & Strategy ambassador, Tanusha, contrasts her expectations before joining WBS with the reality of her experiences in term one.

 I had heard a lot about the University of Warwick.
-It is held in high regard in UK and in India.
+It is held in high regard in the UK and in India.
 So I came to WBS with high expectations.
 Of course, my expectations weren’t only based on a few people’s “oh I have heard about Warwick, it’s supposedly a good uni”.
 I based my expectations on the words of alumni and people who knew or worked with people who’ve studied here.
-The modules, the structure of these modules, the professors, assignments, events, student services, and the overall experience of being at the University of Warwick had such optimistic reviews and provided such positive and quantifiable results in career growth that I drew the conclusion that WBS would be the perfect stepping stone in my career.
+The modules, the structure of these modules, the professors, assignments, events, student services and the overall experience of being at University of Warwick had such optimistic reviews and provided such positive and quantifiable results in career growth that I drew the conclusion that WBS would be the perfect stepping stone in my career.

 So here were my expectations, and the reality of the experience after finishing term one.